A new Directional Algebraic Fast Multipole Method based iterative solver for the Lippmann-Schwinger equation accelerated with HODLR preconditioner: Conclusions

 \section{Conclusions}

 We propose an algebraic fast multilevel summation (DAFMM).
 Using this we developed an iterative solver for the Lippmann-Schwinger equation in 2D, where all matrix-vector products were computed using DAFMM.
 The attractive features of DAFMM are: (i) Low-rank bases are obtained using our new Nested Cross Approximation, (ii) the pivots are picked efficiently in a nested fashion, (iii) Low-rank compressions are problem and domain-specific.
 We also present a comparative study of a fast direct solver and the proposed fast iterative solver for the Lippmann-Schwinger equation.
 In the process, we also propose an efficient preconditioner based on HODLR to further accelerate the fast iterative solver and solve the problems that the iterative solver can not.
+In this article, DAFMM is presented for scattering in 2D.
+Nonetheless, it can be adapted to scattering in 3D as well since i) the admissibility condition for the 3D Helmholtz kernel is also directional~\cite{engquist2010fast} ii) our low-rank construction is algebraic.
 In the spirit of reproducible computational science, the implementation of the algorithms developed in this article is made available at \url{https://github.com/vaishna77/Lippmann_Schwinger_Solver}.